January 23, 2022

 Netflix’s single-page layout makes it easy to navigate and loads in the blink of an eye thanks to Node.js development possibilities

-LinkedIn has built an impressive business-focused social network with 500 million users.
+LinkedIn has built an impressive business-focused social network with over 830 million users.
 They joined the Node camp when the framework was barely a year old but already rapidly gaining traction.
 LinkedIn wanted to rebuild its core mobile services using Node.js because Ruby on Rails fell short in terms of scalability and would run into trouble when working with lots of microconnections in the mobile app.

 They went with Node.js for the app’s backend and the switch produced pretty impressive results.
 They achieved much better performance, with the app running up to 20 times faster, and better unity between frontend and backend.